Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Irregular Riemann-Hilbert correspondence

 \section{Irregular Riemann-Hilbert correspondence}

-In this section, we will recall symplectic moduli spaces of meromorphic connections on a trivial holomorphic principal $G$-bundle, the corresponding symplectic spaces of monodromy data and the irregular Riemann-Hilbert correspondence between them.
+In Section \ref{sec51} and \ref{sec52}, we recall respectively the symplectic moduli spaces of meromorphic connections on a trivial holomorphic principal $G$-bundle and the symplectic spaces of monodromy/Stokes data.
 We mainly follow the papers \cite{Boalch2}\cite{BoalchG}\cite{Boalch3} of Boalch, in which these symplectic spaces are found and described both explicitly and from an infinite dimensional viewpoint (generalising the Atiyah-Bott approach).
-After that, we will consider the case of the meromorphic connections with one simple pole and one order two pole, and prove that the irregular Riemann-Hilbert correspondence in this case gives rise to a gauge transformation between $r_0$ and $r_{\rm AM}$.
+Then in Section \ref{sec53}, we discuss the irregular Riemann-Hilbert correspondence and analyze in details the Riemann-Hilbert map $\nu$ for the meromorphic connections with one simple pole and one order two pole.
+In Section \ref{GaugeviaRH} Proposition \ref{RHmap}, we show that $\nu$ can be explicitly expressed by the connection map defined in Section 3.2.
+It enables us to finally give a proof of Theorem \ref{Cequation} by using the symplectic nature of the Riemann-Hilbert map $\nu$.